aws-geospatial/amazon-location-migration/README.md

 https://docs.aws.amazon.com/location/latest/developerguide/using-apikeys.html

-Now that you have your resources and API key, you can replace your Google Maps JavaScript API import with the adapter.
+Now that you have your resources and API key, you can replace your Google Maps JavaScript API import with the SDK.
 Here are examples based on which Google import method your application uses:

 ### Dynamic Library Import